elcicd/el-CICD-docs/README.md

 # Deployment and Configuration

 While OKD is el-CICD's home, it's functional heart is Jenkins.
 This document will not address anything regarding OKD administration outside of few details needed for configuring el-CICD.
 This document will also not cover Jenkins administration, which can be found on the Jenkins site linked to above, but nothing should need to be done with regards Jenkins administration directly.
 The system should be fully automated in this regard from bootstrapping to installing pipelines and necessary credentials based on an organization's needs.
+Other concerns such as maintenance patching of images are outside the scope of el-CICD.

 ## el-CICD Project Structure

-The el-CICD system is made up of two functional repositories, one project data repository, and one documentation repository, and each is described below.  el-CICD is meant to be configured per install, and have it's functionality extended or configured as needed by it's users.  **Each repository should be forked into the organizations own Git repository**, or created from scratch in the case of the _el-CICD-project-repository_.
+The el-CICD system is made up of two functional repositories, a project data repository, and a documentation repository, and each is described below.  el-CICD is meant to be configured per install, and have it's functionality extended or configured as needed by it's users.  **Each repository should be forked into the organizations own Git repository**, or created from scratch in the case of the [el-CICD-project-repository](#el-cicd-project-repository)

 ## el-CICD Repository